cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

   otherwise no artifact should be downloaded.
 - `url` is a required URL string that MUST conform to [RFC 1738: Uniform Resource Locators](https://www.ietf.org/rfc/rfc1738.txt).
   A request to this `url` MUST return either an executable file or an archive containing either `bin/{DAEMON_NAME}` or `{DAEMON_NAME}`.
+  The URL should not contain checksum - it should be specified by the `checksum` attribute.
 - `checksum` is a checksum of the expected result of a request to the `url`.
   It is not required, but is recommended.
   If provided, it MUST be a hex encoded checksum string.